siserin/blind9/doc/arm/advanced.rst

 Dynamic Update is a method for adding, replacing or deleting records in a master server by sending it a special form of DNS messages.
-The format and meaning of these messages is specified in RFC 2136.
+The format and meaning of these messages is specified in :rfc:`2136`.

 Dynamic update is enabled by including an ``allow-update`` or an ``update-policy`` clause in the ``zone`` statement.